AXA SA (CS.PA) (EPA:CS) Given a €22.44 Price Target by JPMorgan Chase & Co. Analysts

-AXA SA (CS.PA) (EPA:CS) has been assigned a €22.44 ($26.40) price target by investment analysts at JPMorgan Chase & Co. in a report released on Tuesday, Borsen Zeitung reports.
-The brokerage presently has a “buy” rating on the stock.
-JPMorgan Chase & Co.‘s price target would indicate a potential upside of 12.93% from the stock’s previous close.
+AXA SA (CS.PA) (EPA:CS) has been given a €22.44 ($26.40) target price by JPMorgan Chase & Co. in a research report issued on Tuesday, Borsen Zeitung reports.
+The brokerage currently has a “buy” rating on the stock.
+JPMorgan Chase & Co.‘s price objective points to a potential upside of 13.84% from the stock’s current price.

 AXA SA, through its subsidiaries, provides insurance and asset management services worldwide.
 It operates in seven segments: France, Europe, Asia, AXA XL, the United States, International, and Transversal & Central Holdings.
 The company offers a range of insurance products, including life and savings, property and casualty, and health.